CounterpartyXCP/Documentation/Developers/federated_node.md

 ## Introduction

-A Counterblock Federated Node is a self-contained server that runs the some or all of the Counterparty software via Docker.
+A Federated Node is a self-contained server that runs the some or all of the Counterparty software stack, via Docker.
 Each server is fully self-contained, and can be combined by client-side software to allow for high-availability/load balancing.

 This document describes how one can set up their own Counterblock Federated Node server(s).
 It is primarily intended for system administrators and developers.